haquema/makers-javascript-fndamentals/contents/3-testing-with-jest.md

 });
 ```

-1. Using what you've learned previously about the syntax of Jest to write a test for the `add` function, write four assertions (`expect(...).toBe(...)`) to test those four different cases for the `fizzBuzz` function.
+1. Using what you've learned previously about the syntax of Jest to write a test for the `add` function, write four assertions (`expect(...).toEqual(...)`) to test those four different cases for the `fizzBuzz` function.
 2. Now write the fizzBuzz function inside a file named `fizzbuzz.js`.
 3. Remember our test file needs to know about the `fizzBuzz` function in order to test it.
 Use `module.exports` and `require`, like seen previously, to import the `fizzBuzz` function in the test file.
 4. Make sure the tests pass.